RaymondKlass/entity-extract/README.md

-# entity-extract
+# Entity-Extract
-Entity Extraction, Recognition and Translation to RDF
+<h3>Entity Extraction, Recognition and Translation to RDF</h3>

+<p>A scalable framework for performing entity extraction and comversion of raw data into RDF statements.</p>